 Since Skagit 911 Dispatchers are required to work holidays, all employees are credited 8 hours of time off to use at any point of the year.
 Holiday time is earned in the pay period (pay periods are every two weeks) the holiday falls in.

 Sick Leave Bank

 Skagit 911 Dispatchers earn 4 hours of sick leave every pay period (8 hours every month).
-Sick leave carries over each year.
+There is no sick time cap.

 COMPENSATION

 Skagit 911 Dispatchers are members of SEIU 925

 Hourly Rates